Milwaukee VA Medical Center

 A: We have a wide variety of activities;

-A: Participation is open to male and female Veterans with qualifying disabilities such as spinal cord injuries, orthopedic amputation, visual impairments, traumatic brain injuries, head injuries and certain neurological problems, among other disabilities.
-Must be enrolled at Milwaukee VA, SCI inpatients do have priority.
+A: Participation is open to all Veterans with qualifying disabilities such as spinal cord injuries, orthopedic amputation, visual impairments, traumatic brain injuries, head injuries and certain neurological problems, etc. Veteran participants must be enrolled at the Milwaukee VA and SCI inpatients have priority.

 Q: How can I find out about specific events or sign up?

 A: Contact SCI Recreation Therapy at 414-384-2000, ext.
 41256 or 41258, or the Wisconsin PVA at 414-328-8910.

 A: No, only for the National Veterans Wheelchair Games.

 Q: How can I sign up for the wheelchair lacrosse team?

 A: Contact Wisconsin Adaptive Sports Association, or call 414-430-0543.